AndreaCrotti/elo/README.md

 # elo

-A Clojure library designed to ... well, that part is up to you.
+Compute the Elo ranking from Fifa games.

 ## Usage

-FIXME
+Deploy this to Heroku.

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Andrea Crotti

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.